Valanciunas scores 30 points, Grizzlies beat Suns 121-114

 The Suns quickly cut that 14-point deficit to 117-114 with 32 seconds left, but Ja Morant made a pair of free throws to finally put away the game.

+“It got a little scary there at the end in the fourth, but we found a way to execute against their pressure and come up with some big stops down the stretch,” Memphis coach Taylor Jenkins said.

 Devin Booker led the Suns with 40 points to break the franchise record for consecutive games with at least 30 with six.
 Charles Barkley and Charlie Scott shared the previous mark.
+The record was little solace for the fifth-year guard, who wasn’t able to shoot the Suns to a win.

+“Tonight was a step back,” Booker said.
+“We are going to have to respond, finish out this home-stand the right way and hopefully get a few wins before we head out back east.”

 Valanciunas shot 12 of 16 from the field, and Brooks made five 3-pointers before fouling out in the final minute.
 Jaren Jackson Jr. had 15 points and eight rebounds.
-Memphis has won five of its past eight games, including two of three on the current trip.
+The Grizzlies shot 54 percent from the field and made 18 3-pointers.

+“It’s a team that’s going to come out and compete, play unselfish and together,” Morant said.
+“We all have one goal, same mindset.”

 The Grizzlies were coming off one of their most impressive wins of the season after beating the Clippers 140-114 on Saturday.
 They jumped ahead again one day later, leading the Suns 62-57 at halftime behind 20 points from Valanciunas.
 He made 8 of 9 shots in the first half, including 3 of 4 from 3-point range.